Markandey Katju: Indian Reunification and the existence of Pakistan

 Katju's views on the legitimacy of Pakistan as a nation have come under criticism in Pakistan including Shamshad Ahmad, a former Pakistani foreign secretary.
 On several occasions, Katju has said in articles and lectures that he does not recognize Pakistan as a legitimate country, as the whole basis is the two nation theory and he does not accept this.
 Katju has also claimed that the eventual reunification of India and Pakistan is the only solution to the Pakistan Kashmir issue.

 Katju justified his stance in a leading Pakistani newspaper The Nation, where he reiterated that the only solution to the ongoing dispute is the reunification of India, Pakistan, and Bangladesh under a strong, secular, modern-minded government.
-He expanded on the reasons for his support for an reunified India in an article for Newslaundry.
+He expanded on the reasons for his support for a reunified India in an article for Newslaundry.

 Katju's contribution to the release of fishermen arrested along the coastal areas on the border of India has earned him praise from human rights groups of Pakistan.